TommasoBelluzzo/MacroUO/README.md

 ### Usage

+#### Options

+Two different interface options can be toggled on and off through the menu bar.
+The `TopMost` option forces the MacroUO window to overlap all the other windows, even when it's not active.
+The `Transparency` option makes the MacroUO window slightly transparent.

 #### Clients Panel

 The `Scan` button analyses running processes in order to identify active Ultima Online clients.
 Only the clients on which an account has been successfully authenticated will show up.